Iran Tour FAQ

 - if you need to book a flight back to Tehran, we will help you book this after you arrive in Iran.
 There are multiple flights from Shiraz to Tehran daily, all times of day and night, the price is typically less than 80 Euro.

 - if you are a travelling on a passport from USA/Canada/UK, you may need to pay for a “guide” for any extra days (minimum of 100 EUR per day, may be shared with other tour guests – the costs may be higher if you’re leaving Shiraz during this time).

 NOTE: it’s easier/cheaper to stay longer than to arrive earlier.
-Shiraz hotels are cheaper/better value than Tehran, and all of my partners in Iran are based in Shiraz – making it simple to organise everything.
+Shiraz hotels are cheaper/better value than Tehran.

 NOTE: I know this guide thing seems sucky, but it’s a requirement.
 Don’t worry, your guides are not government employees – they’re cool people, chosen by me, English speaking, freelance guides – they’ll help you do/see whatever you wish.

 AIRPORT ARRIVAL PROCEDURE

-Unless I’ve advised otherwise – please locate the booth for “Lux Taxi”, and provide them the hotel details (the hotel booking is in your name, it’s highly likely I will already be at the hotel, and I’ll be sending you an email about a week before your trip with the hotel name and address).
-Pay Lux Taxi in USD/Euro/Iranian Rial), and I will reimburse you – if you are arriving during “normal” hours on the start date of the tour.
-Taxi’s will charge around 20 – 30 Euro, they’re safe and reliable.
+Unless I’ve advised otherwise – try to locate “Lux Taxi”, and provide them the hotel details (the hotel booking is in your name, it’s highly likely I will already be at the hotel, and I’ll be sending you an email about a week before your trip with the hotel name and address).
+Pay Lux Taxi in USD/Euro/Iranian Rial) – if you are arriving during “normal” hours on the start date of the tour.
+Taxi’s will charge around 20 EUR maximum.

 A taxi to the airport in Shiraz is typically less than 10 Euro (available 24 hours a day), we will assist with arranging this.